Social media marketing can be pretty. Damn. Tough.

 When measuring engagement, pay attention to these granular metrics:

 - Likes and Shares: The easiest metrics to track.
-From Facebook to YouTube, liking and sharing are universal actions users can take to express appreciation for content.
+From Facebook to YouTube, liking and sharing are universal actions users can take to express appreciation for the content.

 - Audience Growth: The number of followers you’ve gained over a specific period.
 Monitoring the rate your following grows can inform your posting schedule and cadence.